ehealthsuisse/EPR-by-example/files/RetrieveDocumentSet.md

 ## Overview

 Primary systems shall use this transaction to retrieve documents from a patients EPR.
-In the Swiss EPR the **[IHE XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)** profile and transactions shall be used.
+In the Swiss EPR the [IHE XDS.b](https://profiles.ihe.net/ITI/TF/Volume1/ch-10.html) profile and transactions shall be used.

-To retrieve the document metadata of the document, the the primary system shall perform a **[Retrieve Document Set \[ITI-43\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-43.html)** transaction.
-Within the request, the primary systems shall provide the master patient ID as retrieved from the **[PIX Query](PIXQuery.md)**, and the repository as well as the documents unique IDs taken from the response of the **[Registry Stored Query](RegistryStoredQuery.md)**.
+To retrieve the document metadata of the document, the the primary system shall perform a [Retrieve Document Set \[ITI-43\]](https://profiles.ihe.net/ITI/TF/Volume2/ITI-43.html) transaction.
+Within the request, the primary systems shall provide the master patient ID as retrieved from the [PIX Query](PIXQuery.md), and the repository as well as the documents unique IDs taken from the response of the [Registry Stored Query](RegistryStoredQuery.md).
 In the Swiss EPR currently only supports the synchronous exchange option is supported.

 The community responds the set of documents.